appy-one/acebase/README.md

 ## Upgrade notices

+v0.7.0 - Changed DataReference.vars object for subscription events, it now contains all values for path wildcards and variables with their index, and (for named variables:) name and $prefixed name.
+The ```wildcards``` array has been removed.
+See *Using variables and wildcards in subscription paths* in the documentation at above.

 v0.6.0 - Changed ```db.types.bind``` method signature.
 Serialization and creator functions can now also access the ```DataReference``` for the object being serialized/instantiated, this enables the use of path variables.

 v0.4.0 - introduced fulltext, geo and array indexes.
 This required making changes to the index file format, you will have to delete all index files and create them again using ```db.indexes.create```.

 ## Known issues

+* Before v0.7.0 ```fulltext:!contains``` queries on FullText indexes, and ```!contains``` queries on Array indexes did not produce the right results.
+This has been fixed.

-* Index building is done in memory (heap), which can cause a "v8::internal::FatalProcessOutOfMemory" (JavaScript heap out of memory) crash on larger datasets.
-I will refactor this to use input and output streams in a following version.
-UPDATE: v0.4.3 now uses an output stream and allows for larger indexes to be created.
-Input stream is still on the todo list.
+* Before v0.7.0 index building was done in memory (heap), which could cause a "v8::internal::FatalProcessOutOfMemory" (JavaScript heap out of memory) crash on larger datasets.
+From v0.4.3 it used an output stream and allows for larger indexes to be created, but was still vulnerable to this issue. v0.7.0 now completely builds indexes using streams from/to disk, eliminating memory issues.

 * Fulltext indexes are currently only able to index words with latin characters.
 This will be fixed in a following version.